 “Michelle & I”

 It was four days after Christmas.
-Michelle and I arrived at Bakers of Milford late morning of December 2002.
+Michelle and I drove to The Bakers of Milford late morning of December 2002.
 Ours was going to be a simple and intimate snow flaked-themed Brunch wedding.
 Rommel, my brother, was to be my best man and Michelle’s childhood friend, Leah was her maid of honor.

 I met Michelle at Mcdonald’s few years back.
 We both worked part time.
 She worked the register while I flipped them.
 The burgers.
 Not the register.